-So they (WhoGoHost technicians) restored the contents of (http://wppressthemes.com) on the domain (http://cybernaira.com.)
+So they (WhoGoHost technicians) restored the contents of (http://wppressthemes.com) on the domain (https://cybernaira.com.)

 I sent this email message again.

-But before I move on with this WhoGoHost review, here is the summary of the technical problems we couldn’t resolve:
+But before I move on with this WhoGoHost review.
+Here is the summary of the technical problems we couldn’t resolve:

 - The login page can’t recognize my username, password, and email address.

-To end this long story, as at the time of writing this line WhoGoHost technical department are yet to find the solution to all these errors.
-Though I have since put all these behind and dump them in the trash.
+When writing this line, the WhoGoHost technical department has yet to find the solution to all these errors.
+However, I have since put all these behinds and dumped them in the trash.

-I have the available WordPress backup dated 19th June 2016 restored by WhoGoHost technicians downloaded to my computer.
-So after activating my NameCheap hosting account I tried uploading the backup to the server but…
+I have the available WordPress backup dated June 19th, 2016, restored by WhoGoHost technicians downloaded to my computer.
+So after activating my NameCheap hosting account, I tried uploading the backup to the server, but…

 - Maybe I’m just a victim of circumstances.